Clever-ISA/Clever-ISA/specs/psABI.md

 Return values with class INTEGER with size up to 8 are returned in `r0`.
 Unused bits shall be zero.

 Return values with class MEMORY, or class INTEGER with size greater than 8 are returned as follows:
-- The caller shall place a pointer to well-algined memory to construct the return value into in `r0`.
+- The caller shall place a pointer to well-aligned memory to construct the return value into in `r0`.
 - The callee shall construct the return value into the pointer in `r0`, and shall return this pointer in `r0`.